zzulueta/mslearn-ai-agents/Instructions/02-build-ai-agent.md

         agent = project_client.agents.create_agent(
             model=MODEL_DEPLOYMENT,
             name="data-agent",
             instructions="You are an AI agent that analyzes data.
-If the user requests a chart, you create it and save it as a .png file.", tools=code_interpreter.definitions,
+If the user requests a chart, create it and save it as a .png file.", tools=code_interpreter.definitions,
             tool_resources=code_interpreter.resources,
         )
         print(f"Using agent: {agent.name}")
     ```

+1. Find the comment **Create a thread for the conversation** and add the following code to start a thread on which the chat session with the agent will run (note that this code is indented under the *with* block that as started in the previous code):

+    ```python
+   thread = project_client.agents.create_thread()
+    ```

 1. Note that the next section of code sets up a loop for a user to enter a prompt, ending when the user enters "quit".

-1. Find the comment **Send a prompt to the agent** and add the following code to create a thread, add a user message to the prompt along with the data from the file that was loaded previously, and run thread with the agent.
+1. Find the comment **Send a prompt to the agent** and add the following code to add a user message to the prompt (along with the data from the file that was loaded previously), and then run thread with the agent.

     ```python
    # Send a prompt to the agent
-   thread = project_client.agents.create_thread()
    message = project_client.agents.create_message(
         thread_id=thread.id,
         role="user",
-        content=f"{user_prompt} - {data}",
+        content=f"{data}{user_prompt}",
     )

+    data = "" # Clear data (it's only needed in the first message)

     run = project_client.agents.create_and_process_run(thread_id=thread.id, agent_id=agent.id)
      ```